🔥Hope Hicks returning to White House after 2-year hiatus🔥

 Washington — Hope Hicks, the former top West Wing aide and longtime confidante to the president, is returning to the White House roughly two years after she left.
 A White House official says Hicks will be working closely with Trump son-in-law and senior adviser Jared Kushner and political director Brian Jack, and will not be a part of the communications department.

 Hicks, 31, served as a top communications aide before leaving the White House in 2018 to take a position at the Fox Corporation in California.
 The announcement of Hick’s departure came a day after she testified before the House Judiciary Committee during the Mueller investigation.
-Her start date is yet unclear.”There is no one more devoted to implementing President Trump’s agenda than Hope Hicks.
+Hicks will likely begin in early March, although the timeline isn’t set in stone.
+“There is no one more devoted to implementing President Trump’s agenda than Hope Hicks.
 We are excited to have her back on the team,” Kushner said in a statement.

 White House press secretary Stephanie Grisham added that Hicks “is one of the most talented and savvy individuals I have come across.
 She has always impressed me with her quiet confidence, loyalty and expertise, and I am beyond thrilled to welcome Hope back to the White House.”
-Hicks, who had virtually no experience in politics before she joined the Trump campaign in its earliest days, became one of the president’s closest advisers, leaving a gap when she left.
-Sara Cook contributed to this report.
+Hicks, who had virtually no experience in politics before she joined the Trump campaign in its earliest days, became one of the president’s closest advisers, leaving a noticeable gap when she left.
+The end of Hicks’ tenure at the White House was muddled with controversy, as then-White House staff secretary Rob Porter was accused of abuse by his two ex-wives.
+Porter eventually resigned.
+Hicks admitted during congressional testimony that she told some “white lies” to defend the president.
+Hicks’ return comes after the formal conclusion of two monumental investigations into the president — the Russia investigation and the impeachment saga.
+Hicks is returning to the White House out of a sense of duty and purpose, a source close to Hicks said.
+While she was enjoying her life in the corporate world, outside the White House, she’s returning partly due to a sense of duty to this president and this administration.
+The former model had been considering a return over the past few months.